◄ PAGE 10 PAGE 12 ►

 MISSION BRIEFING

 This week's objective is to establish communication between at least two processors or devices.
 I tackled both wired and wireless protocols using the powerful ESP32-C6 microcontroller.
-The mission involves mapping the network architecture, wiring an I2C bus to extract data from a sensor and display it on an OLED, and setting up a wireless server.
+The mission involves mapping the network architecture, wiring an I2C bus to extract data from a sensor and display it on an OLED, and setting up an ESP-NOW peer-to-peer connection for my Final Project.

 To understand how the communication works, we must define the Network Topology.
 A valid critique during my evaluation was: "It seems you only have one node PCB, and your computer... add at least another node."